 In the chemical manufacturing industry, the AGROFERT Group operates several research laboratories.
-Výzkumný ústav organických syntéz, a.s. focuses on the development and up-scaling of specialty chemicals, custom syntheses and toxicology testing.
-The VUCHT, a.s. laboratory focuses mainly on inorganic technological research in the field of fertilizers, organic technological synthesis of new organic compounds.
+The VUCHT, a.s. laboratory in Slovakia focuses mainly on inorganic technological research in the field of fertilizers, organic technological research in the field of catalysts, technological synthesis and synthesis of new organic compounds.

-Research activities are also carried out within the Group's manufacturing companies.
-For example, more than 60 employees of SKW Stickstoffwerke Piesteritz GmbH work in chemical research, agricultural applications research and analysis.
+Research activities are also conducted within the Group's manufacturing companies.
+For example, more than 60 employees of the German company SKW Stickstoffwerke Piesteritz GmbH work in chemical research, agricultural applications research and analysis.
 The agricultural applications research facility in Cunnersdorf, Germany, has gained international recognition at the highest level.
-In 2023, the facility once again initiated and organized important thematic communication between farmers, agricultural advisors, dealers and other interested parties.
-It initiated and participated in the funded projects (StaPrax-Regio, Win-N, Prax-Reduce, IMPROVE, NITRIKLIM, NeatWheat, NAWIRA) with the intention to link key objectives: opening up innovative R&D topics, optimizing marketing support by involving excellent participants, improving cost and resource efficiency.
+In 2024, the facility once again initiated and organized important thematic communication between farmers, agricultural advisors, dealers and other stakeholders.
+New, funded research and development projects were commenced such as SALSA (Small farms, small food businesses and sustainable food security), funding of research and development supported by tax incentives for the purpose of developing innovations in non-agricultural sector (alternative forming processes, urea-based electrolytes for aluminium-ion batteries, polymers and hydrogels).
+Moreover, project funding in the agriculture sector (IMPROVE, NAWIRA, NeatWheat, NITRIKLIM, StaPrax-Regio) supports, in particular, marketing of the SKWP fertilizer specialties.
+Both serve to optimize costs, expand the product portfolio and meet customer requirements as much as possible.